All patients are actor portrayals.

 Let's get to work

 References: 1.
 STRENSIQ.
-Package insert.
+Package Insert.
 Alexion Pharmaceuticals, Inc. 2.
 NIH MedlinePlus.
 ALPL gene.
 Updated Feb 16, 2021.
 Accessed April 3, 2023. https://medlineplus.gov/genetics/gene/alpl/#conditions 3.
 Rockman-Greenberg C. Hypophosphatasia.
 Pediatr Endocrinol Rev. 2013;10(suppl 2):380-388.
 4. Weber TJ, Sawyer EK, Moseley S, Odrljin T, Kishnani PS.
 Burden of disease in adult patients with hypophosphatasia: results from two patient-reported surveys.
 Metabolism.
 2016;65(10):1522-1530.
 5. Hӧgler W, Langman C, Gomes da Silva H, et al. Diagnostic delay is common among patients with hypophosphatasia: initial findings from a longitudinal, prospective, global registry.
 BMC Musculoskelet Disord.
 2019;20(1):80.
 6. Bianchi ML, Bishop NJ, Guañabens N, et al; Rare Bone Disease Action Group of the European Calcified Tissue Society.
 Hypophosphatasia in adolescents and adults: overview of diagnosis and treatment.
 Osteoporos Int.
 2020;31(8):1445-1460.
 7. McKiernan FE, Berg RL, Fuehrer J. Clinical and radiographic findings in adults with persistent hypophosphatasemia.
 J Bone Miner Res.
 2014;29(7):1651-1660.
 8. Rush ET, Moseley S, Petryk A. Burden of disease in pediatric patients with hypophosphatasia: results from the HPP Impact Patient Survey and the HPP Outcomes Study Telephone interview.
 Orphanet J Rare Dis.
 2019;16;14(1):201.
 9. Whyte MP, Simmons JH, Moseley S, et al. Asfotase alfa for infants and young children with hypophosphatasia: 7 year outcomes of a single-arm, open-label, phase 2 extension trial.
 Lancet Diabetes Endocrinol.
 2019;7(2):93-105.
 10. Whyte MP, Rockman-Greenberg C, Moseley S, et al. Sustained radiographic and functional improvements with asfotase alfa treatment for up to 7 years in children with hypophosphatasia.
 Poster presented at: International Congress of Inborn Errors of Metabolism (ICIEM); Sept 5-8, 2017; Rio de Janeiro, Brazil.
 11. Bishop N, Munns CF, Ozono K. Transformative therapy in hypophosphatasia.
 Arch Dis Child.
 2016;101(6):514-515.

 WARNINGS AND PRECAUTIONS

-• Hypersensitivity Reactions, including anaphylaxis, have been reported in STRENSIQ-treated patients.
+• Life-threatening Hypersensitivity Reactions, Including Anaphylaxis, have been reported in STRENSIQ-treated patients.
 Signs and symptoms consistent with anaphylaxis included difficulty breathing, choking sensation, nausea, periorbital edema, and dizziness.
 These reactions have occurred within minutes after subcutaneous administration of STRENSIQ and have been observed more than 1 year after treatment initiation.
-Other hypersensitivity reactions have also been reported in STRENSIQ-treated patients, including vomiting, fever, headache, flushing, irritability, chills, skin erythema, rash, pruritus and oral hypoesthesia.
+Other hypersensitivity reactions have also been reported in STRENSIQ-treated patients, including vomiting, fever, headache, flushing, irritability, chills, erythema, rash, pruritus, and oral hypoesthesia.
+Consider the risks and benefits of re-administering STRENSIQ following a severe reaction.
+If the decision is made to re-administer, monitor patients for a reoccurrence of signs and symptoms of a severe hypersensitivity reaction.

 • Ectopic Calcifications: Patients with HPP are at increased risk for developing ectopic calcifications.
 Events of ectopic calcification, including ophthalmic (conjunctival and corneal) and renal (nephrocalcinosis, nephrolithiasis), have been reported in the clinical trial experience with STRENSIQ.
 There was insufficient information to determine whether or not the reported events were consistent with the disease or due to STRENSIQ.
 No visual changes or changes in renal function were reported resulting from the occurrence of ectopic calcifications.